Black Dog Halt railway station: History

 Black Dog Halt was opened on 3 November 1863 by the Calne Railway company.
 Lord Lansdowne of Bowood House used the halt as a private station; use by the public was allowed, though it was not common knowledge.
 Lord Lansdowne had a special compartment in one of the Calne line's autocoaches.
 Later he was persuaded to allow the halt to be named on the timetable.

 The Calne Railway company was sold to the Great Western Railway in 1892.
 After the formation of British Rail the halt was turned into a request stop.

-In 1965 the halt was closed and soon the buildings were demolished.
+In 1965 the halt was closed and soon the buildings were demolished, however the platform remains intact.
 The tracks were lifted in 1967.

 Today the site of the halt is being used as part of National Cycle Route 403 which runs from Chippenham to Calne.
 The former route of the track is also a popular route for walkers.
 It is possible to walk to both Calne and Bowood House from here.